gbv/beaconspec/beacon.md

 ...TODO...

-(URLs MAY be used to inject code and label/description MAY be used to inject HTML?)
+(URLs MAY be used to inject code and qualifiers MAY be used to inject HTML?)